crosshj/experiments/bartok/.welcome/Readme.md

 With Bartok, your code is collected into collections of files called services.
 There are two main types of services: frontend and backend.
 Frontend services are ran and executed in a browser.
 Backend services run on a server.

 This instance of Bartok runs only frontend services.
-If you want backend services, visit the (github repository)[https://github.com/crosshj/experiments/tree/gh-pages/bartok], clone, and follow instructions.
+If you want backend services, visit the [github repository](https://github.com/crosshj/experiments/tree/gh-pages/bartok), clone, and follow instructions.

 You can use this frontend-only version of Bartok as an editor and to explore the Bartok templates and preview.
 You'll need to create your own service because the `welcome` service will not persist changes to local storage in your browser for this special, introductory service.